catherinehuang82/Cantabile/README.md

 # Cantabile

-GOOGLE CSSI 2020 FINAL PROJECT:
+GOOGLE CSSI 2020 FINAL PROJECT
+Creators: Catherine Huang and Catherine Ji

 Cantabile! is a music notation software that plays the musical notes that the user places.